nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 - **Study Name**: A Crossover Study Comparing Two Automated Insulin Delivery System Algorithms (PID vs. PID + Fuzzy Logic) in Individuals with Type 1 Diabetes (FLAIR - Fuzzy Logic Automated Insulin Regulation)
-- **Description**: A randomized crossover trial will compare the efficacy and safety of an automated insulin delivery (AID) system with a proportional-integral- derivative (PID) algorithm versus an automatic insulin delivery (AID) system with a PID algorithm enhanced with a Fuzzy Logic algorithm.
+- **Description**: A randomized crossover trial to compare the efficacy and safety of an automated insulin delivery (AID) system with a proportional-integral- derivative (PID) algorithm versus an automatic insulin delivery (AID) system with a PID algorithm enhanced with a Fuzzy Logic algorithm.